Crowley and Southern Miss host Montana

 Montana Grizzlies (3-4) at Southern Miss Golden Eagles (7-0)

 The Grizzlies are 0-3 on the road.
-Montana ranks ninth in the Big Sky with 11.3 assists per game led by Josh Bannan averaging 4.3.
+Montana is fourth in the Big Sky with 23.0 defensive rebounds per game led by Josh Bannan averaging 7.9.

-TOP PERFORMERS: Crowley is shooting 39.0% from beyond the arc with 2.3 made 3-pointers per game for the Golden Eagles, while averaging 17.6 points and 3.3 steals.
+TOP PERFORMERS: Crowley averages 2.3 made 3-pointers per game for the Golden Eagles, scoring 17.6 points while shooting 39.0% from beyond the arc.
 Felipe Haase is shooting 54.4% and averaging 15.6 points for Southern Miss.

-Bannan is averaging 14.9 points, 10 rebounds and 4.3 assists for the Grizzlies.
-Dischon Thomas is averaging 11.1 points for Montana.
+Bannan is scoring 14.9 points per game and averaging 10.0 rebounds for the Grizzlies.
+Dischon Thomas is averaging 11.1 points and 5.9 rebounds for Montana.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.